Convenient Locations in Highland, Hobart, & Merrillville

 What Causes Hip Pain?

 The most common causes of hip pain are osteoarthritis and rheumatoid arthritis.
-Other commons causes are hip fractures, bursitis (inflammation of the bursae that cushion the joint), tendinitis, muscle or tendon strains, hip labrum tear (a rip in the ring of cartilage that follows the outside rim of the hip joint socket), cancer, and avascular necrosis caused by fracture or dislocation.
+Other common causes are hip fractures, bursitis (inflammation of the bursae that cushion the joint), tendinitis, muscle or tendon strains, hip labrum tear (a rip in the ring of cartilage that follows the outside rim of the hip joint socket), cancer, and avascular necrosis caused by fracture or dislocation.

 What Are Common Hip Injuries That Require Surgery?

 Hip surgery is uncommon for reasons other than hip replacement or when a hip has been fractured.
 Hip replacement surgery is very successful and involves a far easier recovery than you may assume.
 It is done when the patient has extensive, irreversible hip joint damage that is causing chronic pain that is interfering with everyday life.
-At Bone & Joint Specialists, we may perform hip replacement surgery to treat these conditions:

 - Osteoarthritis